 When the great crowd of the Jews learned that he was there, they came not only because of Jesus but also to see Lazarus, whom he had raised from the dead.
 So the chief priests planned to put Lazarus to death as well, since it was on account of him that many of the Jews were deserting and were believing in Jesus.

-How strange that this iconic story is so relatively little known, and that it never received sacramental stature in the Church.
-Vatican teaching has been adamant that whatever kind of quasi-ministry may be implied in this act of anointing by Mary of Bethany, or in Mary Magdalene's later mission of announcing that Jesus was truly risen, does not constitute a basis for women to be ordained to priesthood.
-Perhaps that's why the Lord's apparently solemn and clear directive, in the parallel passage about Jesus being anointed by an unnamed woman in Bethany), that "Wherever this gospel is preached throughout the world, what she has done shall be told, in memory of her" (Mt 26:13 is so little observed.
-Gospel texts such as these would seem to call us to reconsider what Jesus meant as ministry within his community, nothing to do with status and with power, and all to do with actual loving service.
+How strange that this iconic story is so little known.
+Some are adamant that whatever quasi-ministry may be implied in this anointing in Bethany, or in Mary Magdalene’s Easter announcement, is no basis for ordaining women as priests.
+Perhaps that’s why our Lord’s instruction that “What she has done shall be told, in memory of her” (Mt 26:13) is widely ignored.
+Gospel texts such as these invite us to reconsider the kind of ministry Jesus intended for his community.
+It has nothing to do with status and power, and is all about actual, loving service.